deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   }
 }
 ```
 Both memory and time complexities are bad though.
 Since `co_yield`s are nested, each value gets propagated `O(log(n))` times.
 Hence, the time complexity is `O(n log(n))` instead of `O(n)` for our benchmark.
-In addition, each recursive call of `LeafValues` will heap-allocate the coroutine frame because there is no way to predict its size on the caller site.
+Also, each recursive call of `LeafValues` will heap-allocate the coroutine frame because there is no way to predict its size on the caller site.

 Let's ignore the memory for a moment.
 We can always rely on modern recycling allocators if anything.
 The time complexity is more interesting to reduce now.